DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/10-05 Narrative Tasks.md

 Tackling how we want to approach delivering the narrative to the player should take priority over anything else.

-### The Intro Sequence
+### The Biology of the Intro Sequence and the Player's Very First Run
 - The main bit of feedback I got about the initial intro dialogue is that it's way too long.
 - When reading it straight up, it looked fine, but having to click through it all at once was a lot.
-- I think if you wanted to skip through all the pieces of dialogue, it would take 24 button presses
+- I think if you wanted to skip through all the pieces of dialogue, it would take 24 button presses.
+-

 # Things that Are Not a Priority